 What is the treatment for drug problems?

 If you are having problems with drugs, it doesn’t mean that you are weak or unable to change.
-Drug addiction is complicated, and it takes more than willpower or good intentions to quit.
+Drug addiction is complicated, and it takes more than will power or good intentions to quit.
 Using drugs over time changes the brain, which leads to a need or craving for the drug.

 There are many effective services for Veterans dealing with drug problems.
-One of the most proven forms of treatment is counseling or therapy, either alone with a therapist or in a group, and, for some drugs like opiates, with anti-addiction medications.
-You and your doctor will work together to determine what treatment will work best.
+One of the most proven forms of treatment is counseling or therapy, either alone with a therapist or in a group.
+Some counseling sessions may also include your family.
+To make a full recovery, counseling can involve helping you improve and repair other problematic areas of your life at home, at work, with friends, or in everyday situations.

-Your doctor may decide you need detoxification (detox) before you start treatment.
+In addition, for some drugs like opiates, treatment may involve anti-addiction medications.
+Your doctor may decide you need detoxification (detox) before you start other treatment.
 Drug detox uses medicine to help you safely stop taking drugs and manage the symptoms of withdrawal.
+You and your doctor will work together to determine what treatment will work best.

 “The military instilled in me an immense amount of pride and self-discipline.
 It was hard to come to terms with my drug addiction at first, but choosing to get the help I needed turned out to be one of the best decisions in my entire life.”